damiepsz3/Readable/README.md

 ### `npm start`

-In the server directory, you can run:
+In the client directory, you can run:

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.